Understanding Estimated Development Cost in NSW: A Comprehensive Guide

-Estimated Development Cost (EDC) is a critical component in the planning and approval processes of construction projects in New South Wales (NSW).
+Estimated Development Cost (EDC) is a key component in the planning and approval processes of construction projects in New South Wales (NSW).
 Accurately estimating development costs ensures compliance with regulatory requirements and helps stakeholders plan effectively for financial and resource allocation.
 In this guide, we delve into the intricacies of EDC, covering its calculation, significance, and impact on development projects.

 What is the Estimated Development Cost?